 To explain boiler efficiency simply.

-This is a 40% saving in efficiency and offers the potential to save you 40p in the £1 for every penny you spend on heating costs.
+This is a 40% saving, just through increased efficiency and it offers the potential to save you 40p in the £1 for everything you spend on heating costs.

 Coupled with long warranties available on most new commercial boilers and the maths begins to swing heavily in favour of making the switch to a more efficient boiler, sooner rather than later.